"I would first like to thank each and every one of you for taking the time to read my thoughts on the Harris County Sheriff's race.

 "The voters need to ask each candidate who we are, not what we think, because you might very well be surprised at what your find."

 In 2018, eight cops sued Police Motor Escorts, Inc., Majestic Sea Holding Company, Inc. and Harry and Lesli Zamora, in Harris County Civil Court #2 claiming unpaid wages for police motorcycle escorts.
 These officers filed sworn affidavits with the court attesting that their claims were true and correct.
 Additionally, all eight cops appeared in court in full uniform as representatives of their respective department.
 Subsequently, an independent Forensic Accountant (Stewart & Hurst) determined that the eight cops were incorrect in the amount they claimed as unpaid.
 The visiting judge reviewed the payments in his chambers and threw out an interlocutory judgement the cops were able to get by steamrolling Harry and Lesli Zamora.
 The judge ordered a trial in two weeks knowing some cops had refused depositions, all failed to submit their bank records, and submitted no admissions, etc. The Zamora's had no choice but to settled the case because no defense could be mounted without evidence from the cops.
 They had been compelled by motion to submit evidence but never complied.
 The lawsuit is now public record and we encourage you to read it and see what the officers did during this lawsuit.
 One of the cops still works for the sheriff's office despite what transpired.
 The incumbent was made aware of the incident and has done nothing.
 Interestingly, another candidate for sheriff was presented proof of the false claims, yet he fails to indicate that on his website which should tell the voting public if elected, he will censor and only provide information that will benefit him.
 The voters deserve to know the truth, the whole truth, and nothing but the truth.
 Lastly, in case you are wondering why Majestic Sea Holding Company, Inc. was sued, it was because the officers claimed the Zamora's took their money and invested it into a print shop which was proven to be yet another untruthful claim.
-The print shop loan documents will be posted soon as well as the claims made by the cops, so please check back.
+The print shop loan documents are shown below.

 Attached are samples of the sworn affidavits filed with the court, claims of non- payment and proof of payments made to the cops (keep in mind these are only a few samples due to the sheer volume of documentation presented before the court).
 The cops attempted to avoid perjury charges by stating to the best of their knowledge, but that statement constitutes no knowledge under Texas state law, so they basically sued on what they thought might be owed to them without solid facts.
 Ultimately, the case was settled and they received tens of thousands of dollars that were not owed to them.
 What would you think if someone sued you to the best of their knowledge?
 Think about it.
 This is yet another example of cops doing what they want with no ramifications.
 The Houston Police Department received an official sworn complaint and has failed to respond as of this date.
 We will advise when they conclude their investigation.